opulo-inc/docs/docs/openpnp/v4-1/preflight/interface-overview/index.md

 </div>

 <div class="next-step-description">
 You've completed Preflight!
-Now we will begin the guided calibration process using OpenPnP's Issues & Solutions
+Now we will begin the guided calibration process using our guide and OpenPnP's Issues & Solutions tasks
 </div>

 <a href="../../issues-solutions/fundamental/primary-cal-fid-pos/" class="next-step">Issues and Solutions →</a>